IPR Management

 Conduct valuation using discounted cash flow or market-based methods

-During assessment and planning, or before IP sale
+During assessment and planning, or before the IP sale

 IP Portfolio Tracking